Create an Airwallex account today

 4. Stripe

-Stripe offers a developer-friendly API and global capabilities, which makes it a popular choice for SaaS companies, marketplaces, and modern eCommerce businesses.
-It also has a wide range of integrations and extensive documentation.
+Stripe offers a developer-friendly API and global capabilities, which is why it's a popular choice for SaaS companies, marketplaces, and modern eCommerce businesses.
+It also comes with a wide range of integrations and extensive documentation.
+If you're weighing up Stripe vs Airwallex, the key differences come down to FX pricing, multi-currency settlement, and built-in treasury tools.

 • Multi-currency support: 135+ currencies with automatic FX